49ers Football on AM830

 “College Football Mid-Week Review” will run through the College Football Bowl Season focusing on USC, UCLA, the Pac-12 Conference and the College Football Playoff selection committee process.

-Dining with Dills and Poorman is hosted by Peter Dills and Jim "Poorman" Trenton.
-Peter is a longtime Los Angeles area food critic and Poorman is a longtime Los Angeles Radio character.
-Together they bring you insight into eating out, the adult beverage and lots of fun.
+Dining with Dills is hosted by Peter Dills.
+Peter is a longtime Los Angeles area food critic.
+He brings you insight into eating out, the adult beverage and lots of fun.

 “We all have to eat and most of us eat out fairly often.
 So, why not eat well?
 I feel that it’s my job to tell diners about some of the places where they can indeed eat well.”